-Familiarize yourself with GraceDB, LIGO/Virgo's online portal for alerts and real-time results.
+Familiarize yourself with GraceDB, LIGO/Virgo/KAGRA's online portal for alerts and real-time results.

-This section summarizes the observing capabilities of the global gravitational-wave detector network as of early 2019.
-This as a quick reference to the anticipated commissioning and observing schedule, sensitivity to gravitational-wave transients, and sky localization accuracy, as described in the following external documents:

-- White Paper on gravitational-wave data analysis and astrophysics - Living Review (see preprint of revised version) on prospects for observing and localizing gravitational-wave transients with Advanced LIGO, Advanced Virgo, and KAGRA - Current O3 Schedule
+This section summarizes the projected observing capabilities of the global gravitational-wave detector network as of March 2023, superseding the Living Review on prospects for observing and localizing gravitational-wave transients with Advanced LIGO, Advanced Virgo, and KAGRA.